 The Inmanta orchestrator consists of several components:

-- A mongodb database: The Inmanta server stores it state in a mongo database.
+- A PostgreSQL database: The Inmanta server stores its state in a PostgreSQL database.

 - The git server: The source code of the configuration models is stored in (one or more) git repositories.

 - The compiler: The compiler converts the source code into deployable resources and exports it to the server.

 - CLI and Dashboard: To control the server, you can use either the web dashboard or the command line tools.
 Both communicate through the server rest API.

 - The Inmanta agents: Agents execute configuration changes on targets.
 A target can be a server, a network switch or an API or cloud service.
 An agent can manage local and remote resources.
 This provides the flexibility to work in an agent based or agent-less architecture, depending on the requirements.

 - embedded: all components are started with the deploy command, the server is terminated after the deploy is finished.
 Suitable only for development.